Dallas Public Library: Central and Branches

 The Dallas Public Library system consists of 28 branches throughout the city, the J. Erik Jonsson Central Library, in the Government District of downtown Dallas, and the Bookmarks Children's Library located in NorthPark Center.

+Since its inauguration at the beginning of the 20th century, Dallas has built, renovated, and even removed, only to recreate nearby, a library to replace another that no longer exists.
+A high percentage of Dallas residents vote in public elections in support of the city's libraries, authorizing millions in bonds to fund Dallas Public Library improvements.